Sangamon Mass Transit District: Routes

-The Sangamon Mass Transit District operates 17 regular routes during the day, 5 routes at night, 4 limited-service suburban routes and 9 supplemental routes which serve schools.
+The Sangamon Mass Transit District operates 18 regular routes during the day, 9 routes at night, and 9 supplemental routes which serve schools.
 On weekdays between 6 a.m. and 5:30 p.m., most routes run every half-hour.
 Eleven of the day routes begin at the downtown transfer center, at 11th and Washington Streets, with buses leaving downtown at the top and bottom of the hour.
 Five routes begin at a secondary transfer center on Junction Circle, on the southwest side, where most of the area's growth and new development has taken place in recent decades.
 These routes leave Junction Circle at 15 and 45 minutes past the hour.
-One special route carries passengers between both locations.
-The limited-service suburban routes make two trips per weekday, at rush hours, between Springfield and some nearby towns.
-On weeknights between 6 and 10 p.m., buses leave downtown once an hour, at the top of the hour.
+One special route carries passengers between both locations, and one special route serves the colleges and nearby areas.
+On weeknights between 6 and 10 p.m., seven routes leave downtown once an hour, at the top of the hour, and two others begin and end at the University of Illinois at Springfield.
 The last buses of the night return to downtown at 11 p.m.
 Supplemental routes run only once per day.
 No service is offered on Sundays, nor on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, or Christmas.